Beef-Bridge/beef-bridge/README.md

 ## I'm a biker, hiker and developer!

-- I work in the Grenoble area, France
+- :round_pushpin: I work in the Grenoble area, France :fr:
-- I'm a consultant in web development, since June 2016, at CapGemini (formerly Altran Technologies).
+- :office: I'm a consultant in web development, since June 2016, at CapGemini (formerly Altran Technologies).

 ### Connect with me: